dwan0480/Quiz9/README.md

 A grid of Campbell’s-style cans with arrows showing timed color changes every 3–5 seconds.
 Label the states as:
 `Normal palette → Flash palette → Scale pulse → Label flicker → Return to normal`

+## Perlin Noise and Randomness Mechanic — [Yang Zhang]
+My mechanic will use Perlin noise and randomness to create natural variation across the repeated soup-can grid.
+Andy Warhol’s Campbell’s Soup Cans is based on repetition, with 32 panels arranged as a repeated commercial image; MoMA describes the original work as 32 canvas panels, each measuring 20 × 16 inches.
+In our reinterpretation, I want to keep this repeated Pop Art structure, but make it feel less static and more alive.
+Perlin noise will be used to control subtle, smooth changes in each can, such as small label waves, liquid movement, background texture, and gentle distortion of the can outline.
+Unlike pure random movement, Perlin noise creates smoother organic motion, so the cans will appear to breathe, ripple, or shift naturally rather than shake randomly.
+Randomness will be used for smaller visual variations, such as choosing different colour accents, changing the timing of some cans, or slightly altering the amount of distortion on each can.
+The p5.js noise() function is suitable for this because it returns values between 0 and 1 and can generate smooth variation over time.
+The noiseSeed() function can also make the noise pattern repeatable if we want a consistent visual result each time the sketch runs.
+This mechanic connects with the audio and time-based mechanics by adding variation to their effects.
+For example, when the audio makes the cans expand, Perlin noise can make each can deform slightly differently.
+When the timer triggers a colour change, randomness can decide which cans change first.
+It also connects with user input because clicking or hovering over a can could increase its noise intensity, making that can look more unstable or animated.
+Overall, this mechanic helps transform Warhol’s repeated soup cans into a dynamic Pop Art system where every can belongs to the same grid but still has its own animated behaviour.

+**Sketch/reference idea:**
+Perlin noise = smooth label waves / liquid movement / organic distortion Randomness = colour accents / timing variation / different distortion strength Audio + noise = cans expand, but each one moves slightly differently Timer + randomness = cans change colour in a less predictable sequence User input + noise = selected can becomes more unstable or animated

 ## User input Mechanic — [Ming Chen]